Germany's cartel office would examine Vodafone-Liberty deal

-BONN, Germany Germany's cartel office would scrutinise any proposed asset swap between Vodafone (VOD.L) and Liberty Global (LBTYA.O) in Europe's biggest economy, it said on Tuesday.
+BONN, Germany, June 30 Germany's cartel office would scrutinise any proposed asset swap between Vodafone and Liberty Global in Europe's biggest economy, it said on Tuesday.

 Vodafone and Liberty have begun talks on swapping selected assets.
 No further details have been revealed by the companies, but Germany is one of the top markets where the two overlap.